 The facts about heart disease

-About 600,000 Americans die from heart disease every single year – approximately one quarter of all deaths nationwide.
+Heart disease affects millions of Americans every single day.
+Washington, D.C., ranks 12th in the nation in preventable cardiovascular disease deaths.
+About 655,000 Americans die from heart disease every single year – approximately one quarter of all deaths nationwide.
 High cholesterol and high blood pressure and smoking are the leading risk factors, but obesity due to a bad diet and limited exercise can also increase the risk.
 When doctors talk about heart conditions, they usually mean one of the following:

 Cardiovascular disease affects the blood vessels, whereas coronary heart disease affects the arteries.
 In both cases, there is a buildup of plaque; this narrows the vessels or arteries, respectively, leading to an increased chance of heart attack or stroke.